 The adoption of standard guidelines to regulate the determination and payment of child support in Illinois divorce and paternity cases has done a great deal to eliminate arguments between parents about whether and how much child support is to be paid.
 The Illinois laws and guidelines are somewhat simpler and more streamlined than they are in many other states, so it is usually easy to determine what the basic child support obligation will be.

 There are certain situations, however, where use of the guidelines will not yield an accurate or equitable result, from the standpoint of either the paying spouse or of the children.
-To learn how our experienced lawyers can help you resolve difficult child support issues, contact the Barrington office of Hunter & Roth, P.C.
+To learn how our experienced lawyers can help you resolve difficult child support issues, contact the law office of Thomas W. Hunter, P.C. for help.

 Decades Of Family Law Experience On Your Side